redexp/apidoc/README.md

 ### Inject external schema

-Using `OBJECT_NAME` you can inject external schema in current schema.
+Using `OBJECT_NAME` you can inject an external schema in a current schema.
 ```javascript
 /**
  * @url GET /users/:id